dburger/algorithms/first-last-position-sorted-array/README.md

 ### Modified binary search

 This approach modifies the binary search to be able to return the leftmost and rightmost occurrences.
-It does this by adding a boolean flag that indicates whether it is looking for leftmost or rightmost.
-In the case of leftmost, an attempt to return the correct index is made.
-In the case of rightmost, the value returned will be one beyond the last matching value, unless matching values run to the end of the array.
-In that case the value returned will be correct.
-This adds a slight complexity in the usage of this binary search function.
-Checks must be performed on the returned values.
+It does this by making some modifications to the standard binary search.
+First, it only returns when `lo == hi`, as it has reduced the search space to a single element.
+It returns this value regardless of whether or not the target was located.
+Thus, a check must be made with the returned value.
+Second, a boolean flag is added indicating if it is looking for the left end or right end of the range.
+There is a subtle difference between the two.
+Because the integer division used to choose `mid` rounds down the search space reduction on the right and left are different.
+When heading left, a reduction to `[lo, mid]` works.
+When heading right and there are only two elements left, a choice of `[mid, hi]` would cause and endless recursion of the same boundaries.
+Thus we instead search on `[mid + 1, hi]`.
+This ensures that the search space is reduced but also necessitates checking the result.
+If `target` is known to be present and the value returned by a search for `target` is incorrect, then the correct value is at one less than the returned value.

 By doing two binary searches the time complexity is 2 * O(log n) which is O(log n).
 The space complexity, due to using a recursive binary search, is O(log n).